IvanDubls/embeddafeats/README.md

 BertForFeatures is a Python class designed for generating text embeddings using a BERT model and applying Principal Component Analysis (PCA) for dimensionality reduction.
 This tool is ideal for transforming textual data into numerical features suitable for machine learning models.

-## Features

-- Generate embeddings from text using a pre-trained BERT model.
-- Process large datasets efficiently with batch processing.
-- Optional PCA for dimensionality reduction of embeddings.
-- Output embeddings as a pandas DataFrame for easy integration with data workflows.

 ## Requirements

 - Python 3.x